Scouting the Parks

 The Turtle Protectors Hotline number is 647-491-4057

 The Hotline is monitored by volunteers from about 7 AM - 9 PM every day.
-Volunteers must call the Hotline if they see a nesting turtle, find a hatchling, have questions about the health of a turtle or whether to intervene with a turtle.

-We also encourage parkgoers to save the Hotline number in their phones, so they can call us if they spot a turtle on land.
+We encourage parkgoers to save the Hotline number in their phones, so they can call us if they spot a turtle on land.
 Hotline Operators communicate directly with Turtle Protector co-founders, who reach out to turtle biologists for support when needed.

 Using Park Chats